Ednita Nazario

 Edna María Nazario Figueroa (born April 11, 1955) is a Puerto Rican Latin pop singer who has achieved stardom both at home and abroad.
-She has been in the music business from a young age and has released twenty-three studio albums, seven live albums and two extended plays (EPs) throughout her career.
+She has been in the music business from a young age and has released twenty-four studio albums, seven live albums and two extended plays (EPs) throughout her career.

 Biography

 Childhood sensation

 Nazario was born in Ponce, Puerto Rico, to Domingo Nazario and Gudelia Figueroa.
 She has two older brothers (Tito and Alberto) and a younger brother (Frank, a.k.a.
 Pancho).
 Ednita showed inclinations to music even when small.
 A family anecdote tells that when she was 2 and shopping with her mother, she wandered away, and her mother found her singing on top of boxes to an enthusiastic crowd of laughing, clapping shoppers.

 When she was six, she attended a baseball game in Ponce with her brothers.
 While she was playing with her brother's glove, the batter hit the ball toward her.
 She held the glove up for protection, and the ball landed squarely in it.
 The crowd went wild, including Alfred D. Herger, one of Puerto Rico's top record producers, who was seated near the family.
 When he asked her if she wanted to be a baseball player, she replied "No, I'm going to be a singer."
 He asked her to sing something for him, and she responded with an impressive rendition of a local salsa hit that left both the producer and the applauding crowd astonished.
 Two months later, Herger visited the Nazario household with a recording contract.
 After initial reluctance, the family signed the contract.

 At 6, Ednita recorded her first song: "Mi Amor Lolipop," a Spanish version of "My Boy Lollipop".
 In 1966, at age 11, Nazario made her radio debut.